-If you follow along here at the blog you all know how much we love Disney in our home and we can’t wait to see Disney Pixar newest movie The Good Dinosaur!
-Well, last week as we were brain storming on what holiday crafts we wanted to do we decided that we would make The Good Dinosaur Arlo Paper Plate Craft!
+If you follow along here at the blog you all know how much we love Disney in our home and we can’t wait to see Disney Pixar’s newest movie The Good Dinosaur!
+Well, last week as we were brainstorming on what holiday crafts we wanted to do we decided that we would make The Good Dinosaur Arlo Paper Plate Craft instead of a holiday craft!
+I’m so glad that we did too!
+Check out some more of our favorite Disney movies Paper Plate Crafts.

 The Good Dinosaur Arlo Paper Plate Craft

-My youngest is super excited that she gets to come with me next week to watch an early showing of the movie, especially because her birthday is on Tuesday!
+My youngest is super excited that she gets to come with me next week to watch an early showing of Disney’s The Good Dinosaur, especially because her birthday is on Tuesday!
+Disney movies are always a great way to create some fun kids crafts to share.
+Here is our paper plate Arlo craft.

 - Paper plate